jymchng/typenum-consts/README.md

 ### For conditional compilation.

-Suppose in different environments you want a different type-level integer, you can either use `#[cfg(production)] type NUMBER = U69;` or you can do the following:
+Suppose in different environments you want a different type-level integer, you can either use e.g. `#[cfg(production)] type NUMBER = U69;` or you can do the following:

 ```rust
 use typenum::{U69, assert_type_eq};